Tucson, Arizona: Parks and recreation

 Mt.
-Lemmon is 25 mi north (by road) and over 6700 ft above Tucson in the Santa Catalina Mountains in the Coronado National Forest.
+Lemmon is 25 mi north (by the Catalina Highway) and over 6700 ft above Tucson in the Santa Catalina Mountains in the Coronado National Forest.
 Outdoor activities in the Catalinas include hiking, mountain biking, birding, rock climbing, picnicking, camping, swimming in mountain stream pools, sky rides at Ski Valley, fishing, and photography.
 In winter with enough snow, the sky ride converts back to skiing at the southernmost ski resort in the continental United States.
 Summerhaven, a community near the top of Mt.
 Lemmon, is also a popular destination.

 The League of American Bicyclists gave Tucson a gold rating for bicycle friendliness in late April 2007.
 Tucson hosts the largest perimeter cycling event in the United States.
 The ride, called "El Tour de Tucson", takes place each November on the Saturday before Thanksgiving.
 El Tour de Tucson produced and promoted by Perimeter Bicycling has had as many as 10,000 participants from all over the world.
 In 2019, ridership is expected to be 6,000 cyclists.
 Tucson is one of only nine cities in the U.S. to receive a gold rating or higher for cycling friendliness from the League of American Bicyclists.
 The city is known for its winter cycling opportunities, with teams and riders from around the world spending a portion of the year training in Tucson's year-round biking climate.
 Popular mountain biking areas include Tucson Mountain Park, Sweetwater Preserve, the Tortolita Mountain trail systems, and Fantasy Island.
 Road cyclists take on Catalina Highway's steep climb year-round.

-Politics and government
+Government

 Pima County supported John Kerry 53% to 47% in the 2004 U.S. Presidential Election, and Barack Obama 54% to 46% in the 2008 U.S. Presidential Election.
 In the latter year, Pima was the only county to vote against Arizona's gay marriage ban.
 In 2013, Tucson became the second city in Arizona to approve of civil unions for same-sex partners.
 The city was the first in the state to pass a domestic partnership registry earlier in 2003.

 In general, Tucson and Pima County support the Democratic Party, while the state's largest metropolitan area, greater Phoenix, has traditionally supported the Republican Party.
 Congressional redistricting in 2013, following the publication of the 2010 Census, divided the Tucson area into three Federal Congressional districts (the first, second and third of Arizona).
-The city center is in the 3rd District, represented by Raul Grijalva, a Democrat, since 2003, while the more affluent residential areas to the south and east are in the 2nd District, represented by Democrat Ann Kirkpatrick since 2019, and the exurbs north and west between Tucson and Phoenix in the 1st District are represented by Democrat Tom O'Halleran since 2016.
+The city center is in the 7th District, represented by Raul Grijalva, a Democrat, from 2003 until his death in 2025, while the more affluent residential areas to the east are in the 6th District, represented by Republican Juan Ciscomani since 2022, and the exurbs north and west between Tucson and Phoenix in the 2nd District are represented by Republican Eli Crane since 2022.

 The United States Postal Service operates post offices in Tucson.
 The Tucson Main Post Office is at 1501 South Cherrybell Stravenue.